pemakhov/atm-test/README.md

 # atm-test

-This test was created for testing atm objects from ST1, introduction to full stack.
+These tests were created for testing atm objects from ST1 task (introduction to full stack, SH++).

 The name of the object, all properties and methods should be as they were in the task, without any changes.

-Also ATM object should contain user and admin objects, given in the task.
-It may contain other user objects.
+Also ATM object should contain user and admin data objects, given in the task.
+It may contain other user data objects.

 There should be logs array containing logs: